rebeling/rebeling/README.md

-# Any fool can write code that a computer can understand.
+# AI fool can write code that a computer can understand.
 Good programmers write code that humans can understand.

-Martin Fowler
+From Martin Fowlers Any fool can...